GRecX: An Efficient and Unified Benchmark for GNN-based Recommendation: Experiments

 \subsection{Datasets and Baselines}

-We use two datasets: yelp2018 and gowalla.
+We use three datasets: yelp2018, gowalla, and amazon-book.
 Note that some dataset may have different versions, and we use the version used by LightGCN~\cite{DBLP:conf/sigir/0001DWLZ020}.
-The statistics of the two datasets is listed in Table~\ref{tab:datasets}.
-In terms of the baselines, we choose a basic model MF~\cite{Koren2009MatrixFT}, and two state-of-the-art GNN-based recommendation models UltraGCN~\cite{DBLP:conf/cikm/MaoZXLWH21} and LightGCN~\cite{DBLP:conf/sigir/0001DWLZ020}.
+The statistics of the three datasets is listed in Table~\ref{tab:datasets}.
+In terms of the baselines, we choose a basic model MF~\cite{Koren2009MatrixFT}, and three state-of-the-art GNN-based recommendation models UltraGCN$_{base}$~\cite{DBLP:conf/cikm/MaoZXLWH21}, NGCF and LightGCN~\cite{DBLP:conf/sigir/0001DWLZ020}.